soztag/printer/README.md

 5. Save the job accounting number as a setting preset.
   This is where it gets weird.
     - Open a program with the *old* (< macOS 10.14.3), extensive print dialogue.
-      Microsoft Word is a good bet.
+      Microsoft Word or Google Crome are a good bet.
       *You can't use Apple programs for this step, they all use the new print dialogue*.
     - Bring up the print menu.
       Choose the newly installed printer in the dropdown.